-This is a continuing condition that can and will disrupt your everyday life.
-Like all other severe human conditions, this illness can only get more serious if it is left untreated.
+Bereavement disorder can and will disrupt your everyday life.
+Like all other severe human conditions, bereavement disorder can only get more serious if it is left untreated.
 Clear Recovery is here to help.
 If you have a loved one that’s suffering from a co-occurring disorder such as grief, contact us today and set up an appointment.
 We’ll provide them with the resources and attention they need to heal from their trauma.

 When you lose something that you hold in high value, your body has a natural response.
 That response to losing someone who is very close to you is called grief.
 This is something that can manifest from multiple types of losses.
 These losses can include: